 Press Release

-Do No Harm Unveils Continuing Medical Education Course on Importance of Race in Kidney Diagnosis
+Do No Harm Launches Continuing Medical Education Course Highlighting Risks of Excluding Race from Kidney Disease Diagnosis

 Share:

-The course debuted on BeaconLive on Wednesday, October 23.
-The author of the course, Paul T. Williams, PhD, will be also exhibiting with Do No Harm at the American Society of Nephrology’s Kidney Week 2024 on October 23 in San Diego.
+The course will launch on October 23, coinciding with Do No Harm’s presence as an exhibitor at the American Society of Nephrology’s Kidney Week 2024 in San Diego.

 - Distinguish the strengths and weaknesses of the race-free and race-corrected estimates of kidney function (eGFR) based on their derivation, biases, practicality, and ability to predict kidney failure replacement therapy and mortality.